This diabetes-friendly, Chewy Sugar Free Oatmeal Cookies Recipe is a delicious and guilt-free way to satisfy your sweet tooth.

 - Keep in a cool, dry place: Store the container of cookies in a cool, dry place, such as a pantry or cupboard.
 Avoid storing the oatmeal cookies in direct sunlight or in a humid area, as this can cause them to become stale or moldy.

 By following these steps, you can store your oatmeal cookies properly and keep them fresh for up to a week and enjoy a healthy snack.

-These diabetic friendly oatmeal cookies are superb just the way they are made with less sugar but for next time, here are some other variations you might want to try out.
+These gluten-free diabetic friendly oatmeal cookies are superb just the way they are made with less sugar but for next time, here are some other delicious recipe variations you might want to try out.

-- Vegan - replace the butter and use double the amount of coconut oil and replace the eggs with a ground flax seed and water mixture (flax egg).
+- Vegan - replace the butter and use double the amount of coconut oil or vegan butter and replace the eggs with a ground flax seed and water mixture (flax egg).
 This will also make a low calorie diet cookie.
 Swap the gelatine powder with Agar Agar Powder.

-- Nutty - make these cookies crunchy with some chopped walnuts or hazelnuts, and cashews, or add some almond butter for a nuttier taste and texture.
+- Nutty - make these low carb cookies crunchy with some chopped walnuts or hazelnuts, and cashews, or add some almond butter for a nuttier taste and texture.

 - Nut Allergy? - if you are unable to consume almond flour you can replace it with coconut flour.
 A good starting point is to substitute 1 cup of almond flour with ¼ cup of coconut flour.
 You will also need to add 1 additional egg for every ¼ cup of coconut flour.